Carbon offset projects

 With appropriate quantities, we can also develop your own carbon offset project for you or provide you with an existing project exclusively.

-Our calculation system is ready to be integrated into your specific booking software, allowing for a "climate neutral" booking option.
-When chosen, your passengers decide directly at the time of booking whether they want to fly climate neutrally.
+Our calculation system is ready to be integrated into your specific booking software, allowing for a "carbon neutral" booking option.
+When chosen, your passengers decide directly at the time of booking whether they want to fly carbon neutrally.
 They immediately can see the price and available projects.

-Through our TÜV-certified system, you and your customers receive the "climate neutral" certificate and label for every transaction.
+Through our TÜV-certified system, you and your customers receive the "carbon neutral" certificate and label for every transaction.
 All carbon compensation is clearly traceable, whether for a single flight or the entire company.

 Located near the Port of Hamburg, the family-run Port International has been trading in fruit and vegetables for 140 years.
 The company was one of the first to introduce organic and fair trade bananas